Email is NOT Dead

-If you are wondering who “she” is, I’ll come right out and admit it – it’s me.
+I’ll come right out and say it: if you think email is a trend gone by, you are wrong.
 To make you feel a little better, you should know that there are other professional opinions that side with me on this topic.
 Two-thirds of marketers worldwide rank email as the most successful digital marketing tactic, according to CMO and reported in Digital Media.
 This doesn’t mean it’s right for you, but it’s clearly working for somebody!

 I talk to many small business owners who ask questions about email such as “does anybody read email anymore?” and “don’t people feel like you are sending them junk?” and my favorite, “I don’t have any ideas of what to say in an email.”
 These are all valid questions, and the short answers are “yes,” “it depends,” and “let’s have coffee.”

 Remember that it always makes sense to start at the beginning when choosing your marketing methods.
 The choices today are varied and tempting, but it always comes down to the same question – where is your audience spending their time?
 No matter how much you think Twitter is the coolest thing ever, if your customers want to touch and feel something that arrives in their (physical) mailbox, you should be sending them mail with postage affixed.
 If your people read email, send them email.
 If you don’t know, ask them.
 Doesn’t that sound simple?
 Don’t make it difficult.